-Sue: Imagine Alien with the crew dressed like that.
-Go on, try it.
-I dare you.
+Sue: Imagine Alien with the crew dressed like that… I dare you.

-Meanwhile, in the space-time vortex, the Doctor is trying to explain transdimensional engineering to Leela…
+Meanwhile, in the space-time vortex, the Doctor is explaining transdimensional engineering to Leela.

-Me: I’m just relieved that Nicol wasn’t around to witness that scene.
+Me: I’m just relieved Nicol wasn’t around to witness that.

-The TARDIS materialises in the sandminer and the Doctor can’t wait to explore his new surroundings.
+When the TARDIS materialises in the sandminer, the Doctor can’t wait to explore.

 Me: I thought you’d have something to say about Leela not changing into something a little less comfortable.

 Sue: I’m not surprised.
-The Doctor is a bloke.
-He’s not going to tell her that the TARDIS has a massive wardrobe so she can cover herself up, now is he?
-He isn’t that stupid.
+This Doctor is still a bloke.
+He isn’t going to tell her that the TARDIS has a massive wardrobe so she can cover herself up.
+He’s not stupid.

-As the Doctor and Leela explore the sandminer’s interior, its crew prepares for an oncoming storm…
+As the Doctor and Leela explore the sandminer, its crew prepare for an oncoming storm.

-Sue: Well, it’s not very practical.
+Sue: Well, it isn’t very practical.
 I bet that woman’s hat keeps banging into her computer screen when she leans in to read her email.
 It must drive her mad.

-In an isolated storage room, a robot strangles a crew member to death.
+In an isolated storage room, a robot strangles one of the crew to death.

 Sue: That was scary.
-The POV shots are great – just like The Terminator.
+The POV shots are great; a bit like The Terminator.
 There’s something really creepy about the robots’ faces, too.

-When Commander Uvanov and Chief Mover Poul investigate the scene of the crime, they find a red disc on the back of the victim’s hand…
+When Commander Uvanov and Chief Mover Poul investigate the crime scene, they find a red disc on the victim’s hand.

-Uvanov assembles his crew and he gives them the bad news: one of them is a murderer.
+Uvanov assembles his crew together and suggests that one of them is a murderer.

-Sue: So this is Agatha Christie in Space.
-I’m surprised that Doctor Who doesn’t do this sort of thing more often.
+Sue: So this is Agatha Christie in space.
+I’m surprised Doctor Who doesn’t do this sort of thing more often.

 Sue: It’s a bicycle reflector!
-We’ve already been through this.
+We’ve been through this already.